-The potential impact of geopolitical risks are assessed both qualitatively and quantitatively.
-Given the uncertainty that tends to be associated with geopolitical risks, a qualitative assessment will guide any quantitative assessment which may follow.
+The potential impact of geopolitical risks is assessed both qualitatively and quantitatively.
 A qualitative assessment will focus on the likely evolution of the risk and how that might impact both the Company's operations and its strategic objectives.
-Again owing to the uncertainty, a quantitative assessment may consider a range of outcomes which estimate the potential impact of the particular geopolitical risk.
-These assessments will typically focus on the potential impact on financial markets and what customer behaviours this might lead to, for example a situation might suggest that customers may be more likely to lapse their policies than they would at other times.
+Again owing to the uncertainty, a quantitative assessment will be guided by the qualitative assessment and may consider a range of outcomes which estimate the potential impact of the particular geopolitical risk.
+These assessments will typically focus on the potential impact on financial markets and what change in customer behaviours this might lead to.